InsightEdge/insightedge-ctr-demo/doc/doc.md

 res14: Array[(String, Long)] = Array((id,40428967), (click,2), (hour,240), (C1,7), (banner_pos,7), (site_id,4737), (site_domain,7745), (site_category,26), (app_id,8552), (app_domain,559), (app_category,36), (device_id,2686408), (device_ip,6729486), (device_model,8251), (device_type,5), (device_conn_type,4), (C14,2626), (C15,8), (C16,9), (C17,435), (C18,4), (C19,68), (C20,172), (C21,60))
 ```

-We see that there are some features with a lot of unique values, for example `device_ip` has 6M+ unique values.
+We see that there are some features with a lot of unique values, for example, `device_ip` has 6M+ different values.
 Machine learning algorithms are typically defined in terms of numerical vectors rather than categorical values.
 Converting such categorical features will result into high dimensional vector which might be very expensive.
 We will need to deal with this later.